 3. Identify Pockets of Opportunity

-After your profile is developed, use it to identify where households that match that profile are located.
+After your goal patient profile is developed, use it to identify where households that match that profile are located.
 This data can be mapped for a visual representation of areas of opportunity.
-Use the information to determine where you may have gaps in the market or to identify households that are ideal candidates for direct outreach.
+Use the information to determine where you may have gaps in the market or to identify households that are ideal candidates for direct marketing.

 4. Use the Goal Profile Characteristics to Inform Strategy

 Because the goal profile relies on consumer segmentation, it comes with a wealth of information beyond simple payer types and demographics.
 Use those insights to inform strategies – from marketing messages, to marketing channels, and even to facility operations.